gabeklein/expressive-mvc/README.md

 Deep-state does have a strong equivalent to *computed* properties [(ala MobX again)](https://mobx.js.org/refguide/computed-decorator.html).

-Simply define getters you want and they will be managed by the controller.
-They will be computed when first accessed, and actively keep sync in both directions.
+Simply define getters you'll need and they will be managed by the controller.
+They will be computed when first accessed, and actively kept in-sync in both directions.

 Through the same mechanism as hooks, getters will know when properties they access are updated.
 Whenever that happens, they rerun.
 If a new value is returned, it will be passed forward to own listeners.